Car Culture and Hanging Loose Hawaiian Style

 There are eight major islands included in the Hawaiian Islands.
 There are also 131 islets known as the Northwest Hawaiian Islands.
-The eight main Hawaiian Islands located at the southeast area of the islands are Oahu, Hawaii, Maui, Kauai, Molokai, Lanai, Niihau, and Kahoolawe.
+The eight main Hawaiian Islands located in the southeast area of the islands are Oahu, Hawaii, Maui, Kauai, Molokai, Lanai, Niihau, and Kahoolawe.
 The smaller islands, atolls, and shoals are uninhabited and located at the northwest end of the island chain.

 When was Hawaii Annexed?

-In July of 1898, the United States annexed Hawaii after unceremoniously deposing Queen, Liliuokalani.
+In July of 1898, the United States annexed Hawaii after unceremoniously deposing Queen Liliuokalani.
 The islands were once an independent state led by a hereditary monarchy, but American expansionists were eager to move in.
 The area became of true interest in the early 18th century when missionaries from America attempted to spread their faith after businessmen had begun sugar trades that became exceedingly fruitful for both peoples after the Civil War.
 Relations turned sour, however, when the U.S. approved the McKinley Tariff in 1890, which raised the import rates on sugar from Hawaii and abroad.
-American sugar plantations began to outsell Hawaiian plantations and the American growers in Hawaii were looking for a way out.
-Annexation was it.
+American sugar plantations began to outsell Hawaiian plantations and the American growers in Hawaii were looking for a way out and annexation was it.
 The problem was Queen Liliuokalani, who believed the root of all Hawaiian problems was foreign-born.
-Later, when sugar planter staged an uprising, the U.S. military intervened on their behalf and overthrew the queen without permission.
+Later, when sugar planters staged an uprising, the U.S. military intervened on their behalf and overthrew the queen without permission.
 President Cleveland intended to restore the islands to the queen, but the American public balked.
 He never acquiesced.
 When the 1898 war with Spain began, the American naval bases in Hawaii became of particular significance.
 President William McKinley signed a resolution annexing the islands, similar to how Texas joined the Union in 1845.